 Ingredients & Substitution Notes

-- Heavy Whipping Cream (COLD) - For the best whipped cream that holds its shape and whips easily, it is important to use cold heavy cream, or heavy whipping cream.
+- Heavy Whipping Cream (COLD) - It is important to use cold heavy cream, or heavy whipping cream.
 Regular whipping cream also works!
 Do NOT use half and half or milk.

 - Pure Vanilla Extract.
-If you would like to make whipped cream with different flavors simply substitute vanilla for your favorite extracts!
+If you would like to make different flavors simply substitute vanilla for your favorite extracts!
 Some suggestions are almond, peppermint, lemon, orange, etc.

 This post contains affiliate links, which means that if you purchase a product through a link you clicked on here, I receive a portion of the sale.
 Thank you for supporting JoyFoodSunshine!